neil-edelman/boxes/readme.md

 <code>static void <strong>&lt;S&gt;set_clear</strong>(struct &lt;S&gt;set *const <em>set</em>)</code>

-Clears and removes all entries from `hash`\.
+Clears and removes all entries from `set`\.
 The capacity and memory of the hash table is preserved, but all previous values are un\-associated\.
 The load factor will be less until it reaches it's previous size\.

  * Order:
    &#920;\(`set.entries`\)